tokio-rs/website-next/content/tokio/tutorial/spawning.md

 # Store values

-We will now implement the `process` function to handle.
+We will now implement the `process` function to handle incoming commands.
 We will use a `HashMap` to store values. `SET` commands will insert into the `HashMap` and `GET` values will load them.
-We will also process more than one command per socket.
+Additionally, we will use a loop to accept more than one command per connection.

 ```rust
 async fn process(socket: TcpStream) {